 Future of HDGC Research and Treatment

 Research on the genetics, diagnosis and treatment of HDGC is ongoing.
 Centers of Excellence have been established worldwide, and experts from the International Gastric Cancer Linkage Consortium continue to work together to develop new guidelines and recommendations for patients and families affected by HDGC.
-The next IGCLC HDGC Guidelines Meeting to discuss updates to the guidelines will take place in 2023, in Porto, Portugal.
+The next IGCLC HDGC Guidelines Meeting to discuss updates to the guidelines will take place June 13-15, 2023, in Porto, Portugal.
 You can connect directly with Dr. Parry Guilford at the University of Otago to inquire about attending.

 Clinical Guidelines for Hereditary Stomach Cancer Syndromes